About the Treatment

-Seborrheic keratoses – Seborrheic keratoses are flesh colored or daker growths that can be found anywhere on the body.
+Seborrheic keratoses – Seborrheic keratoses are flesh-colored or darker growths that can be found anywhere on the body.
 Why they develop is not understood, but they originate in keratinocyte cells.
 As they develop, they begin to look more like warts.
-They do not normally develop into skin cancer, and tend to start forming in the late 20’s or early 30’s.
+They do not normally develop into skin cancer and tend to start forming in the late 20’s or early 30’s.

 How do you know if a skin growth is cancerous or not?

 Although all of these skin growths covered on this page are benign (noncancerous), they can sometimes be confused with growths that can turn into cancer, such as actinic keratoses.
 It never hurts to know what to look for when checking skin growths for cancer.
 Generally, change is the first sign.
-For instance, a mole that changes color, height, size, or shape should be checked by Dr. Booth.
+For instance, a mole that changes color, height, size, or shape should be checked by dermatology providers at Signature Plastic Surgery and Dermatology.
 If a growth starts to bleed, ooze, or itch, it should be checked.
 Also, size is important.
 If a growth is larger than the eraser of a pencil, it merits checking.

 How are skin growths treated or removed?

 The skin growths on this page are generally simply cosmetic nuisances.
 They don’t require any treatment.
-If you choose to have Dr. Booth remove them, this is easily done.
+If you choose to have our dermatology provider remove them, this is easily done.